 - The thermostat is compatible with various systems and is electric and gas configurable.
 You can use it for electric forced air furnaces, heat pumps without aux, and gas forced air furnaces.

-- The heating and cooling differentials are adjustable from 0.2°F to 2.0°F. Both heating and cooling cycle rates can be adjusted separately.
+- The thermostat heating and cooling differentials are adjustable from 0.2°F to 2.0°F. Both heating and cooling cycle rates can be adjusted separately.

-- The thermostat lets you activate or deactivate a 5-minute compressor delay protection and comes equipped with color-coded terminal blocks for simple wiring.
+- The thermostat also lets you activate or deactivate a 5-minute compressor delay protection and comes equipped with color-coded terminal blocks for simple wiring.

 - The product has a 5-year warranty.

 - This thermostat with adjustable differential does not have an automatic changeover feature.
 You will need to set the changeover manually.

 - There are no humidification and dehumidification controls.

 - The thermostat is not equipped for remote sensing.